Molimak77/stock-transform/stock-transform/README.md

 ```
 ### Usage

- Use Extra_data_stock : class to provide the method to loading the data from the yahoo finance
+Use class Extra_data_stock: to provide the method to loading the data from the yahoo finance

 ```python
 >>> from stock_transform import stock_preprocess as stp
 >>> obj_extra_data_stock = stp.Extra_data_stock("AAPL")
 ```

-Use the class load_data_stock : the method of the class Extra_data_stock which to provide  load the data of the stock market
+Use class load_data_stock: the method of the class Extra_data_stock which to provide load the data of the stock market

 ```python
 >>> from stock_transform import stock_preprocess as stp